ohlemacher/pychallenge/README.md

     - Solution:
         - odd_even is pretty big hint.
 Remove the odd lines and rows.
 Using a numpy array makes it trivial.
 Once you have the ndarray via mahotas, the solution is one line: img_even = img[::2, ::2]
           ![alt text](https://raw.githubusercontent.com/ohlemacher/pychallenge/master/images/5808_evil.png "5808")
+        - Answer: evil

+12. evil
+    - Problem: Given the image named 'evil1.jpg', find the solution.
+The image is of someone dealing cards.
+    - Hints:
+        - There is a one in the image name.
+        - Dealing cards is a small hint.
+        - On the back of each card are two sickle shapes.
+    - Solution:
+        - Since there is an evil1.jpg, try evil2.jpg.
+It exists and says 'not jpg - .gfx'
+        - evil2.gfx is not a standard graphics format.
+The _file_ command reports it as data. _xxd evil2.gfx | head_ shows there is a jpeg magic number.
+        - Using the solution to 5808, guess that there are images muxed together.
+        - Create individual data lists each skipping starting with a different offset.
+After some experimentation, the offset is found to be five.
+Therefore we need five lists of bytes.
+        - Look at the head of each list to determine its image format.
+Set the extension and create the files.
+        - Display each file.
+        - Catch errors.
+It turns out that image 3.png contains a compression error and results in a TypeError exception.
+Handle exceptions.  gimp can display the top half of 3.png.  pylab cannot.
+        - Answer: dis + pro + port + ional + !ity = disproportional